-Students in the Department of Computer Science and Creative Technologies (CSCT) get many benefits from community volunteering on topics related to their subject discipline.
+Students in the School of Computing and Creative Technologies (formerly known as the Department of Computer Science and Creative Technologies) get many benefits from community volunteering on topics related to their subject discipline.

 Extra-curricular volunteering is fantastic for developing students’ employability and life skills, but co-curricular volunteering is arguably even better.
 Students interested in making a difference in community settings can enhance their studies by linking volunteering to their degree.